tier4/caret_doc/docs/design/runtime_processing/runtime_recording.md

 (tracepoint data)
 void * timer_handle
 int64_t period
-int64_t init_timestamp (time that a ros-layer tracepoint is called)
+int64_t init_timestamp (timestamp given when trace point is called during )
 ```

-The last `init_timestamp` is the added argument, which is the time the tracepoint was called from the ros layer.
+`init_timestamp` is an added argument which has original time when initialization trace point is invoked.
-The `ros2:` tracepoints defined in `ros2_tracing` are recorded by CARET as a different tracepoint called `ros2_caret`.
+As the prefix of `ros2:` is for `ros2_tracing`, `ros2_caret` is prefix for representing trace points for CARET.